keikai/doc/dev-ref/adv/Performance_Guide.md

     setter)
   - line 12: notify the changed range of cells or just the whole sheet

-You can run [Example Source](Download_Example_Source_Code) to know the speed difference between 2 cases.
+You can run [Example Source](Download_Example_Source_Code) to see how the performance differs between the 2 cases.

 ## Notify Affected Range

-When notifying a change, remember to choose an affected range, not just those cells you modify.
+When notifying a change, remember to choose all affected range, not just those cells you modify.
 The following cases explain the reasons:

   - Change a cell referenced by a formula in another cell.